-How Sell-Side Operational Due Diligence Strengthens Financial Diligence
+How Sell-Side Operational Due Diligence Strengthens Sell-Side Quality of Earnings Analysis

 You’re only getting half the picture when simply focusing on the financials

-When most investment professionals think about sell-side due diligence, it’s typically to do with quality of earnings, or Q of E. But a sell-side Quality of Operations® assessment is every bit as important to mid-market companies that want to realize the full potential of their enterprise value.
+When most investment professionals think about sell-side due diligence, it’s typically to do with quality of earnings, or Q of E. But a sell-side Quality of Operations® assessment is every bit as important to mid-market investors that want to realize the full potential of the company’s enterprise value.